In This Article

 How ABT and MortgageExchange Serve Credit Unions

-Access Business Technologies is a cloud-first MSP and Tier-1 Microsoft CSP serving 750+ financial institutions.
+Access Business Technologies is a cloud-first managed service provider and Tier 1 Microsoft CSP serving more than 750 financial institutions.
 ABT's MortgageExchange platform connects LOS, core banking, servicing, and account-opening platforms through rules-based middleware, with ongoing monitoring, connector maintenance, and vendor compatibility management included.

 Frequently Asked Questions